-- 6.4.1 In the event to facilitate complete and timely withdrawal/ recall of lots of end products, goods and/ or cargo which have been identified as contaminated, the top management of the organisation shall appoint personnel having the authority to initiate a withdrawal/ recall and personnel responsible for executing the withdrawal/ recall. - 6.4.2 The organisation shall establish and maintain documented procedures for withdrawal/recalls for: - a) notification to relevant interested parties (statutory and regulatory authorities, customers and/ or consumers); - b) handling of withdrawn products, goods and/ or cargo as well as affected lots still in stock; and - c) sequence of actions to be taken. - 6.4.3 Withdrawn/ recalled products, goods and/ or cargo shall be secured or held under supervision. - 6.4.4 The cause, extent and result of a withdrawal/ recall shall be recorded and reported to top management as input for management review. - 6.4.5 The organisation shall verify and record the effectiveness of the withdrawal/ recall program through the use of appropriate techniques (e.g. mock recall or practice withdrawal).
+- 6.4.1 In the event to facilitate complete and timely withdrawal/ recall of lots of end products and/or goods which have been identified as contaminated, the top management of the organisation shall appoint personnel having the authority to initiate a withdrawal/ recall and personnel responsible for executing the withdrawal/ recall. - 6.4.2 The organisation shall establish and maintain documented procedures for withdrawal/ recalls for: - a) notification to relevant interested parties (statutory and regulatory authorities, customers and/ or consumers); - b) handling of withdrawn products and/or goods as well as affected lots still in stock; and - c) sequence of actions to be taken. - 6.4.3 Withdrawn/ recalled products and/or goods shall be secured or held under supervision. - 6.4.4 The cause, extent and result of a withdrawal/ recall shall be recorded and reported to top management as input for management review. - 6.4.5 The organisation shall verify and record the effectiveness of the withdrawal/ recall program through the use of appropriate techniques (e.g. mock recall or practice withdrawal).